Paul DeJong Player Props: Cardinals vs. Reds

 Paul DeJong At The Plate

-- DeJong has four doubles, eight home runs and eight walks while hitting .291.
+- DeJong has four doubles, eight home runs and eight walks while batting .291.

+- He has gone deep in 32.0% of his games this season, and 8.2% of his plate appearances.

-- DeJong has had at least one RBI in 36.0% of his games this season (nine of 25), with two or more RBI five times (20.0%).
-He has also been responsible for three or more of his team's runs in two contests.
+- DeJong has driven home a run in nine games this season (36.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on two occasions..

 - In 60.0% of his games this year, he has scored at least once.
 And he's had four games with multiple runs (16.0%).